 - Social media followers/comments/shares/likes

 - Affiliate performance rates

-It’s difficult to find in these lists KPIs that will resonate with a grocery executive’s interest.
-Of course, mobile site traffic and new (vs. returning) customers spark some attention but only in tandem with “how many shoppers” and “how much did they spend?”
+It’s difficult to find KPIs in this list that will resonate with a grocery executive.
+Of course, mobile site traffic and new (vs. returning) customers spark some interest, but only in tandem with “how many shoppers” and “how much did they spend?”

-The problem with marketing KPIs in general and digital marketing metrics for grocers, in particular, is they are in constant danger of becoming surface level “vanity metrics.”
-They impress the audiences they were built for, like “social followers and fans” but fail to impress business owners.
+The problem with marketing KPIs in general, and digital marketing metrics for grocers in particular, is they are in constant danger of becoming surface level “vanity metrics.”
+They impress the audiences they were built for, like social media followers and fans but fail to impress business owners.
 In many instances, these KPIs don’t just miss the mark, they mask ills that can go undiagnosed and untreated.

 Grocery Executives - Thinking like a software company

 Complaints from shoppers in the store are difficult to ignore.
 Angry or upset customers typically are “in your face” and there’s a tendency to inflate customer problems into bigger issues.
 With online assets, it’s the opposite.
 It's easy for customers to “walk out” on the relationship with the grocer and equally easy for those responsible to keep this reality hidden even as customer relationships are poisoned with click-bait, spamming, poor UI design and lack of integration across channels.
 Few take the time to properly measure downside metrics.

 Poor uptake on an email push campaign should prompt inspection as to why and what, if any, damage occurred.
 Unfortunately, that kind of discussion, never mind inspection, is rare.
 Instead, the reflex of many marketers is to double down, sending out more poorly designed campaigns hoping for a positive number to showcase.
 Spamming and click-baiting are not the fault of basement hackers; arguably they are the well-intentioned and ill-informed vanities of digital marketers.